buehlmaier/FINA4350-student-blog-2022-01/content/group-NLPQuartet-020_Sourcing.md

 We first established data standards, which outline the data items needed and how they should be collected.
 Originally, we had a lot of discussion as we pondered how to ensure the credibility of the news source, and how to select leading news providers in order to minimize reoccurence of articles that are republished.
 Then, we debated if that by itself is an issue because republished articles reflect the weight and impact of said articles on the Internet, etc.

 However, limited public news database access rendered a lot of these conceptual and theoretical considerations futile.
-Given Selenium access restrictions on a lot of sites, we faced many obstacles in the scrapping process, so we finally resorted to using only Reuters.
+Given Selenium access restrictions on a lot of sites, we faced many obstacles in the scraping process, so we finally resorted to using only Reuters.
 It is unfortunate that we could not base our study on more news sources; Despite that, this process has taught us that it isn't until we ‘get our hands dirty’ with the data mining process that we realize the quality and completeness of data that we’re dealt with.

-## Scrap Financial News Data
+## Scrape Financial News Data

 When we were doing web scraping on Reuters using selenium, we found that sometimes the HTML elements were not stored into the list we prepared.
 It is because there may be a connection issue on the webpage.
 To solve this issue, we set the time.sleep as well as using a for loop to perform 3 attempts on storing the HTML elements, in order to get every HTML element we need on every page.